 Young people today are no longer that sensitive to the roles once played by men and women during dating.
 Instead what they look for — and what they want to become — are understanding and caring people.

 In order to have wholesome dating, think carefully through the entire process from beginning to end.
 When you treat your date with sincerity and respect from the beginning, your future dating should be filled with joy and happiness.
 This is the approach you should have towards someone who might become your spouse in the future.
 You will discover that you are also a beneficiary in the process.
 Josh McDowell’s book makes a number of suggestions about how to date that are listed below.
 You might want to try them.
 It’s likely they will bring you much happiness during your dating years!

 - Play simple ball games such as ping pong, badminton, etc

 - Go rowing, shoot the rapids, swim and practice other water games

 - Take a stroll in the suburbs, go window shopping, or tour the new city district

 - Do chores together such as going to the market, washing clothes, washing cars

-- Invite children from poor families, orphans, or neighbors’ kids and take them on hikes, picnics; teach them arts and crafts, and skills; cook with them at your house or theirs
+- Invite families, orphans, or neighbors’ kids to hikes or picnics; teach them arts and crafts and skills; cook with them at your house or theirs.

 - Do recreational exercises such as golfing, tennis, bowling, and skating

-- Take part in community service, auction, or visiting the aged and handicapped
+- Take part in community service, an auction, or visit the aged and handicapped

 - Bicycle together, go diving, play miniature golf